 There is a difference between communicating one’s goals and then tracking and reporting success towards the goal.
 Many organizations working towards SDGs struggle with efficient systems to monitor success.
 While traditional efforts focus on concrete statistics such as money spent and individuals receiving services, SDG based programs focus on the impact these programs make.
 It is not enough to know that $10,000 was spent to services to 1,000 people.
 What is more important is looking at the specific ways that the services had a lasting, positive impact on the individuals’ lives.

 Because traditional tracking software focuses on numbers and not impact, reporting this type of information can require a considerable manual effort.
 Front line workers must find a way to record and communicate critical, and often anecdotal, information back to the decision makers and other stakeholders.

 SureImpact provides a flexible and secure system to track not only what you did to try and meet your SDG’s but it gives you the framework and reporting capacities to know exactly how people are better off and provides insights to even improve your efforts for even greater impact and sustainability.
 Contact us today to learn more.

-Also, join us on October 22 at 1:00 p.m.
-ET for our webinar “Proving Your Social Return on Investment: How to communicate your unarguable value.”
+Also, check out our on-demand webinar “Proving Your Social Return on Investment: How to communicate your unarguable value.”
 Sheri Chaney Jones, president and founder of SureImpact will be discussing how to use data to prove you are delivering impactful, cost-effective, and sustainable solutions to complex social problems.